environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 ```

 > **QUESTION:** Here, many files are created by trim_galore (4 to be exact).
-What are the benefits of tracking all of them vs. only some of them?
+What are the benefits of tracking all of them with Snakemake vs. only some of them?
 Does it matter?

 > **ANSWER**:

-> **CHALLENGE QUESTION:** Is it necessary to write two rules, one for the forward reads and one for the reverse reads?
-How might you modify this Snakefile to work differently?
+> **BONUS QUESTION:** Here we wrote two rules, one for the forward reads and one for the reverse reads.
+How might you modify this snakefile to have one rule that processess both forward and reverse files?

 > **ANSWER**: